 Over a decade later, we are humbled and exceedingly grateful for the Lord’s provision in so many ways!
 What began as a two-family project has turned into the Lord bringing together countless families into the ministry with similar passions.

 Through the help of these devoted families, Jeeah’s Hope has built a strong community in our area of families answering the call to care for children in need.
 The most rewarding part is how so many precious children have reached their forever families, finding their place of belonging, surrounded and lavished in God’s love.
 An eternal impact is seen in their eyes and witnessed in their physical growth and health.

 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress, and to keep oneself from being polluted by the world.” – James 1:26-27

 Ellie Jeeah Carlisle, was born October 9, 2008 in Seoul, South Korea.
 Ellie was a very special little girl who stole the hearts of everyone she met.
 She had a special love for people and greeted everyone with a smile and open arms.

-On June 18, 2010, for reasons unknown, Ellie Jeeah passed away.
-On that day God’s perfect plan for her was complete; she is now in heaven with the infinite hope and future.
+On June 18, 2010, for reasons unknown, Ellie Jeeah passed away quietly in her sleep.
+On that day, God’s perfect plan for her was complete.
+She is now in heaven with infinite hope and future.
 She is dancing with angels and being held in the arms of Jesus.
-Her legacy lives on through Jeeah’s Hope.
+Her legacy lives on through the ministry of Jeeah’s Hope.